-The truck bed is heavy and difficult to handle.
-To prevent possible personal injury, it is strongly recomsonal injury, it is strongly recommended that an assistant or adequate lifting device be used to remove the truck bed from the vehicle.
+WARNING The truck bed is heavy and difficult to handle.
+To prevent possible personal injury, it is strongly recommended that an assistant or adequate lifting device be used to remove the truck bed from the vehicle.

 To remove the bed from the vehicle: